WordPress and Blogging Glossary

 Although you can directly edit each HTML tag with CSS or do that for each page, CSS is most commonly stored in a style.php file where one can define the “makeup rules” and then just call the file before opening each page in your website.
 CSS is fairly simple to learn and understand and once you get on board with it you’ll be changing the way your site looks with ease.

 Fields that can be found below posts in visual and text editors.
-Custom fields are consisted of two parts – “name” and “value” fields where users can add some extra information (meta-data) about their posts.
+Custom fields consist of two parts – “name” and “value” fields where users can add some extra information (meta-data) about their posts.
 Once a custom field is registered, some value can be added to that custom field which can be used later on in posts to display additional information, show images, videos, maps or you can actually do anything with it.

 Customizer differs from theme to theme and options depend on a developer.
 While it is a really good tool to help you get started, Customizer allows only the most basic customization of your theme.